joakimk/hubreview/README.md

+## No longer maintained

+I'd recommend using [Remit](https://github.com/henrik/remit).
+It has more features and is actively maintained.

 ## About

 Commit-by-commit code review app for github repos.
 Keeps track of what has been reviewed and links to github commits for the actual review.